pyscripter/toml-delphi/readme.md

  - Passes all 734 (valid/invalid) [official validation tests](https://github.com/toml-lang/toml-test).
  - Fast.
 Single stream tokenizer and lexer, that doesn't use regex.
  - Converts TOML documents to Delphi's TJSONObject, thus allowing for easy traversal, manipulation and query of the generated documents
- - Inlcudes TTOMLWriter for converting TJSONObjects back to TOML.
+ - Includes TTOMLWriter for converting TJSONObjects back to TOML.
  - Provides for easy (de)serialization of Delphi objects and records from/to TOML.

 ### Usage